piercebrd/broudin-pierce-pay-my-buddy-prototype/README.md

 ## Relationships

 - A user can send and receive many transactions.
-- Users can connect to each other (many-to-many) via the `connections` table.
+- Users can connect to each other (many-to-many) via `user_connections`.
-- All foreign keys are defined to ensure referential integrity.
+- All foreign keys are defined using JPA with referential integrity.

+---

+## Authentication & Security

+- Custom `LoginSuccessHandler` stores authenticated user in session.
+- Access control via `SecurityConfig` using Spring Security.
+- Public pages: `/login`, `/register`
+- All other routes require authentication

+---

+## Integration Testing

+- Written using Spring Boot Test + MockMvc
+- Test classes:
+  - `HtmlAuthControllerIntegrationTest`
+  - `HomeIntegrationTest`
+  - `FriendIntegrationTest`
+  - `TransactionIntegrationTest`
+- Sample data loaded with `@Sql(test-data.sql)`

 ---